lucacorti/lapin/docs/main.md

 ]
 ```

-Since a `Lapin.Pattern` is just a collection of overridable callback functions,
+Since `Lapin.Pattern` is just a behaviour of overridable callback functions,
 patterns also allow you to implement any kind of dynamic runtime configuration.

 Actually, the one-shot static configuration explained earlier is implemented by